TheorieMPQ/cluster-guide/README.md

 module load julia
 julia /home/username/code.jl
 ```
-To use a GPU, add a line with `#SBATCH --partition=gpu`.
+To use the GPU queue, add a line with `#SBATCH --partition=gpu` and if for example you need 2 gpus, add another line `#SBATCH --gres=gpu:2`.
 To launch a python script with a local conda environment `env_name`, replace
 ```
 module load julia
 julia /home/username/code.jl